 EENI Global Business School

-World Trade Organization (OMC) Doha, Trading System
+World Trade Organization (WTO) Doha, Trading System

 General Agreement on Trade in Services (GATS), World Trade Organization

-2. From the GATT to the WTO
+2. From GATT to WTO

 3. Doha Agenda